One Health Institute Staff

 Lorann Stallones

 Lorann Stallones, MPH, Ph.D., is the deputy director of the High Plains Intermountain Center for Agricultural Safety and Health and is a Professor in the Department of Psychology at Colorado State University.
-Dr. Stallones is an epidemiologist and received her training at the University of Texas, School of Public Health, in Houston, Texas.
-Dr. Stallones’ research interests related to One Health include the impact of euthanasia on the well-being of workers in the dairy and swine industries and understanding the relationships between human and animals as related to well-being.
-Dr. Stallones is curerntly serving as OHI’s Interim director.
+Stallones is an epidemiologist and received her training at the University of Texas, School of Public Health, in Houston, Texas.
+Her research interests related to One Health include the impact of euthanasia on the well-being of workers in the dairy and swine industries and understanding the relationships between human and animals as related to well-being.

 Claire Tucker